saoudrizwan/ControllerViewDesign/README.md

   • <a href="#getting-started">Getting Started</a>
 </p>

-The Control View Design pattern, or CVD, is a fresh and elegant approach to delegating subviews' initialization, layout, and animation code to a separate class from UIViewControllers.
+The Control View Design pattern, or CVD, is a fresh & elegant approach to delegating subviews' initialization, layout, and animation code to a separate class from UIViewControllers.
 Managing user interfaces programatically can result in massive view controller classes; however with CVD, view-related code is contained in a **ControllerView** subclass while data model management, user interaction, etc. is handled by a **Controller** subclass (previously known as a ViewController.)
 [Read the Medium article.](https://medium.com/@sdrzn/controller-view-design-pattern-for-swift-new-6283cb052)

 ## Compatibility